Internet Protocol? and types (IP, TCP, UDP, POP, SMTP, FTP, HTTP and HTTPS)!

 The Hypertext Transfer Protocol is a utility layer protocol inside the Internet protocol suite version for distributed, collaborative, hypermedia information structures.

 What does HyperText Transfer Protocol do?
 Hypertext Transfer Protocol (HTTP) is an application-layer protocol for transmitting hypermedia documents, which include HTML.
-It turned into designed for verbal exchange among net browsers and net servers, but it is able to also be used for other functions.
+It turned into designed for verbal exchange among net browsers and net servers, but it can also be used for other functions.

 What is hypertext switch protocol secure?
 Hypertext switch protocol at ease (HTTPS) is the comfy version of HTTP, which is the number one protocol used to ship statistics between a web browser and an internet site.
-HTTPS is encrypted with a view to increasing the security of facts transfer.
+HTTPS is encrypted to increase the security of facts transfer.

 7) Internet Message Access Protocol (IMAP)